 2,173 ft. ascent Map/Route Short Route - 20.5 miles*

-2018 MOUNT EQUINOX – SUMMIT UPHILL TIME TRIAL / DAY 4
+TACKLE MOUNT EQUINOX - TIME TRAIL ONLY UPHILL TIME TRIAL / DAY 4

 SUNDAY, AUGUST 19, 2018

-START TIME: ON ARRIVAL Mount Equinox is the southern-most mountain of the five top 100 bike climbs located in the northeastern part of the United States.
-Skyline Drive is a private road open to cyclists only once each year during the Mount Equinox Uphill Bike Climb held in early August.
-The average overall grade is 12% as Skyline Drive winds and twist its way up the mountain.
+START TIME: ON ARRIVAL Mount Equinox, at just under 4,000 ft., is the highest peak in the Taconic Mountain range and is also the second longest paved mountain road east of the Mississippi at 5.3 miles, only second to Mount Washington's access road.
+It has an elevation gain of 3,186 ft. with an average grade of 12% as it twists its way up the mountain.
+Skyline Drive is a private road open to cyclists only for the Vermont Challenge.
 Mount Equinox provides panoramic views of lakes, rivers and valley communities below.
 Views from the top are exceptional and unobstructed but you have to climb it first to see for yourself.
 Challenge yourself and ride from within as you race the clock up 3,200 feet to the summit.
 There is a $100 fee for cyclists who ONLY ride the time trial and have not registered for any other VTC stage.
 Mount Equinox Uphill Time Trial

 3,186 ft. ascent Map/Route